gdjs2/UCR-CS153-25Winter/docs/lab-instructions/lab1.md

 !!! bug
     **Jan 17th, 9:50am:** I updated the test code to fix a bug.
 This bug didn't affect the result on GitHub Classroom.
 It only affected the result when you test it on your local machine.

+!!! bug
+    **Jan 21th, 3:55pm:** I updated several invisible file for debugging.
+If you want to debug using gdb, it would show you something like `no target .gdbinit.tmpl-riscv can be compiled`.
+This PR fixed this bug.

 ## Accept Your Assignment

 [https://classroom.github.com/a/c8VO7Hjn](https://classroom.github.com/a/c8VO7Hjn)